What we do

 and the clock is running.

-JM & Co. steps into high-stakes situations where programs have stalled, systems have failed, or an operator needs an honest diagnosis before committing more resources.
-We recover initiatives, design systems, and execute against a plan.
+We step into high-stakes situations where programs have stalled, systems have failed, or an operator needs an honest diagnosis before committing more resources.
+We recover initiatives, redesign the systems, and execute against a documented plan.
+The same team that builds production software and data infrastructure.
+Not a separate consulting division brought in with a slide deck.

 Start a ConversationHow engagements work ↓